Mitch Horowitz: Writing and lectures

 Horowitz is the author of Occult America: The Secret History of How Mysticism Shaped Our Nation, which received the 2010 PEN Oakland/Josephine Miles Award, and was noted for exploring the impact of occult and esoteric philosophies on mainstream politics and culture; the Washington Post stated that "Horowitz teases out fascinating stories of the 'dreamers and planners who flourished along the Psychic Highway'...
-In showing how the paths of these figures occasionally intersected with the likes of Abraham Lincoln, Frederick Douglass and Franklin D. Roosevelt, Horowitz argues that the influence of the occult extends beyond the séance room and into the mainstream of American thought.”
+In showing how the paths of these figures occasionally intersected with the likes of Abraham Lincoln, Frederick Douglass and Franklin D. Roosevelt, Horowitz argues that the influence of the occult extends beyond the séance room and into the mainstream of American thought."

+He has also brought attention to the use that notable historical figures have made of occult and esoteric thinking, citing not only Frederick Douglass and hoodoo, but Mahatma Gandhi and Theosophy, Charles Lindbergh and Spiritualism, Theodore Dreiser and paranormalism, and Upton Sinclair and telepathy.
 He has also noted that Rosicrucianism and the Shakers have contributed to America's history of religious experimentation.

+Horowitz notes the impact of Freemasonry on conceptions of religious liberty in the American colonies and classifies the Bavarian Illuminati as "radical Jeffersonians" focused on initiatory esotericism and liberal reform.

 Horowitz believes that occultism is a uniquely Western tradition, and that the Renaissance-era rediscovery and adaptation of pre-Abrahamic belief systems inaugurated a new era for those beliefs, thereby making occultism, as integrated into modern society, an ancient revivalist movement.

 He has sought to distinguish the complexity of New Thought works, as exemplified by Neville Goddard and Wallace Wattles, from the well-known but somewhat more simplified understandings of the law of attraction, as popularized most notably by Rhonda Byrne's 2006 book The Secret, which Horowitz notes was inspired by Wattles' famous 1910 book The Science of Getting Rich.
 Furthermore, Horowitz has contextualized New Age figures and books, including Goddard, Edgar Cayce, and The Kybalion, as contemporary expressions of Gnostic and Hermetic themes.